+This course prepares students to write clear and organized sentences, paragraphs, and essays.
+Students review basic principles of grammar and usage and learn to identify and apply knowledge of main ideas and supporting details in their reading and writing.
+They also utilize study strategies to enhance learning in classes incorporating written language.
+The course focuses on individual learning and compensatory techniques and incorporates self-advocacy, disabilitymanagement, and learning strategies.
 This course is designed for students with learning disabilities.
-It prepares students to write clear and organized sentences, paragraphs, and essays.
-Students will review basic principles of grammar and usage and learn to identify main ideas and supporting details in their reading and writing.
-Students will utilize study strategies to enhance learning in English classes.
-Instructor will focus on individual learning strengths and weaknesses and offer compensatory techniques to students.
-(May be repeated.)